Opinion: Verdict in Lübcke case encourages Germany's far-right scene | DW | 28.01.2021

 The man who assassinated regional politician Walter Lübcke will spend his life in jail.
-However, the acquittal of his accomplice sends the wrong signal to the far-right scene in Germany, says DW's Hans Pfeifer.
+However, the acquittal of his accomplice sends the wrong signal to Germany's far-right scene, says DW's Hans Pfeifer.

 Demonstrators showed support for Lübcke and diversity in front of the courthouse ahead of the verdict